 Jennie Chandra is an accomplished attorney with 15 years of experience in analyzing and resolving conflicts that have important consequences for organizations.
 Her background includes serving as an executive in a Fortune 500 company, as a general counsel for a private company, and in federal and state government.
 Jennie gets up to speed quickly, conducts high-quality investigations, and communicates effectively with individuals across an organization, from those on the ground to C-Suite leaders.
 Her recommendations are strategic and forward looking.
 Jennie’s experience is especially deep in the technology realm and with highly regulated industries, where fact patterns are complicated and collaborative efforts often involve a variety of stakeholders.
 In her career, Jennie has engaged in a wide range of high-stakes negotiations and mediations, investigated sensitive compliance concerns, and successfully led complex public policy reform initiatives.

 Jennie holds three degrees from Stanford: BA, MA, and JD.
 She was a member of the Stanford Law Review Managing Board and Moot Court Board.
-Jennie also has attained substantial professional training in both mediation and facilitation.
+Jennie also has attained substantial professional training in both mediation, facilitation, and investigations.
+She is an Association of Workplace Investigators Certificate Holder (AWI-CH).
 But perhaps her most formative education came from growing up in a Kentucky farming community, where maintaining trust and credibility was critical for continued successful business dealings.

 Outside of the office, Jennie enjoys running on park trails, drinking good coffee, and watching sports with her family.
 She has volunteered in a variety of capacities for her children’s school, including leading its speaker series and serving on the district budget committee.